adworacz/zsmooth/README.md

 ```py
 core.zsmooth.InterQuartileMean(clip clip[, int[] radius])
 ```
-Smartish spatial blurring filter, works well as a prefilter.

-Works well with `limit_filter` from `vsjetpack` (or similar) for limiting/thresholding.

 Performs an [interquartile mean](https://en.wikipedia.org/wiki/Interquartile_mean) of a grid.

 An interquartile mean is a mean (average) where the darkest 1/4 and brightest 1/4 of pixels in the grid are thrown out, and the remaining middle values are averaged.
-This prevents the extremes from skewing the average.
+This prevents the extremes from skewing the average, thus making InterQuartileMean a solid option as a prefilter.

+Credit to Dogway's ["IQM3" and "IQM5" implementations](https://github.com/Dogway/Avisynth-Scripts/blob/c6a837107afbf2aeffecea182d021862e9c2fc36/ExTools.avsi#L3437-L3575) for the original idea.

 Tip: IQM3 and IQM5 can be combined together to provide better edge protection by taking the best of both worlds using `limit_filter` from `vsjetpack/vsrgtools`: